ConnorSweeneyDev/SimpleGameEngine/readme.md

 # 3DGameEngine
-After following the platform specific instructions you can run `make all` to build the executable.
+After following the platform specific instructions you can run `make` to build the binary.

 ## Building the project

 ### Windows
 You must either have the same [version](https://github.com/brechtsanders/winlibs_mingw/releases/download/13.2.0posix-17.0.6-11.0.1-ucrt-r5/winlibs-x86_64-posix-seh-gcc-13.2.0-llvm-17.0.6-mingw-w64ucrt-11.0.1-r5.zip) of MinGW as me, or replace `libgcc_s_seh-1.dll` and `libstdc++-6.dll` in the `binary/windows` folder with the ones from your MinGW installation, as long as it is a 64-bit version.
 This will also